NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 --------------------------------------------------

-1. You want to stop users from saving audio and video files to shared folders hosted on your organization’s Windows Server 2012 R2 file servers.
+1. You want to stop users from saving audio and video files to shared folders hosted on your organization's Windows Server 2012 R2 file servers.
 You have installed FSRM on each file server.
 Which of the following must you configure to accomplish this goal?